 Public Accountants Gustavo A. Viera CPA are advising clients that this is the first year that the IRS requires payments made with a credit or debit card to be reported by merchants who processed more than $20,000 and 200 transactions.

 Public Accountants Gustavo A. Viera CPA states the program, initiated by the Housing and Economic Recovery Act of 2008, aims to generate $10 billion in revenue over 10 years, although estimates have varied widely according to Public Accountants.
-The goal is to assist the IRS in matching income from sales to income reported on tax returns by Business CPA and their clients.
+The goal is to assist the IRS in matching income from sales to income reported on tax returns by Business CPAs and their clients.
 Public Accountants Viera warns the law requires backup withholding, in the case of merchants who do not provide a valid Taxpayer Identification Number and name that match IRS records.

 There was initial consternation in the potential taxpayer burden caused by the fact that gross transactions are being reported while most small businesses just report net sales on their tax returns prepared by their Public Accountants.
 To partly address the problem, the IRS instructs taxpayers to “enter -0- on line 1(a)” of Schedule C.